bxparks/AceSegment/README.md

 The 3 convenience classes (`DirectModule`, `HybridModule`, and `Hc595Module`) are subclasses of the `ScanningModule` parent class.
-If you want to know how the `ScanningModule` is implemented, I have some notes in [docs/scanning_module.md](docs/scanning_module.md).
+If you want to know how the `ScanningModule` is implemented, there are some notes in [docs/scanning_module.md](docs/scanning_module.md).

 <a name="ResourceConsumption"></a>